jeaye/jest/README.md

 jest (C++14 unit test framework)
 ---

-jest is a sane and minimal (header only) C++ unit test framework that uses a templated approach to registering tests.
-Absolutely no macros are used or needed for test writing, and the whole API can be described in the following example:
+jest is a sane and minimal (header only) C++ unit test framework that uses a template-based approach to registering tests.
+Absolutely no macros are used or needed for test writing and the whole API can be described in the following example:

 ```cpp
 #include <jest/jest.hpp>